 Working in a main server and a backup server

 You have two servers: A and B. Server A is your main server, server B is your backup server.

 Your projects are configured on failover IP Z, routed to server A. You can regularly copy your projects from server A to B.

 When server A is down, you can switch the routing of failover IP Z from server A over to server B. Server B is operational again and it gives you time to fix server A.

 When server A is fixed, you will copy the data of server B over to server A then switch again the Z failover IP routing from server B over to server A. Server A will then be operational again.

 This configuration has two advantages:

-- you use server B when A is down
+- You can use server B if server A goes down

-If you administer a larger number of websites, you may use 2 IP Failover addresses.
+If you manage a large number of websites, you can host them on server A by using 2 failover IPs.
 Some of your websites will be assigned to IP Failover Y and the rest to Z.